Samsung Android 11 update: These devices have One UI 3.0 - 9to5Google

 Galaxy Note 10 Series

 To close out 2020, Samsung has been rolling out Android 11 and One UI 3.0 to the Galaxy Note 10 and Note 10+.
-So far, the update has been spotted in Germany, but it should be rolling out to more regions in the coming days and weeks.
+So far, the update has been spotted in Germany, the US, and India, but it should be rolling out to more regions in the coming days and weeks.

 Galaxy Z Flip and Flip 5G